How PlayStation Graphics & Visual Artefacts Work

 Examples of mip-mapping resolutions

 The original Wipeout game tries to accomplish this via code.
 It stores different resolutions of the same texture in the CD and decides which one to use based on how far the track quad is from the camera.
 This follows the same logic of track quad subdivision mentioned previously.
-Quads that are subdivided once use a mid-res texture and quads that are subdivided twite are mapped using a high-res version.
+Quads that are subdivided once use a mid-res texture and quads that are subdivided twice are mapped using a high-res version.

 mip mapping